 Program Prerequisite Courses Cr Hrs

-ENG 111 or ENG 121 English3
+ENG 111 or ENG 121 English3.0

 BIO 150 General Biology or advanced

-high school biology4
+high school biology4.0

-BIO 201 Human Anatomy4
+BIO 201 Human Anatomy4.0

-BIO 203 Human Physiology4
+BIO 203 Human Physiology4.0

-MTH 102 Elementary Algebra or higher5
+MTH 102 Elementary Algebra or higher5.0

-CEM 100 Intro to Chemistry or higher5
+CEM 100 Intro to Chemistry or higher5.0

-BIS 160 Medical Terminology4
+BIS 160 Medical Terminology4.0

 CIS 120 Intro to Microcomputers or MTH

-119 Intro to Computers-Prog3
+119 Intro to Computers-Prog3.0

 Additional Courses Cr Hrs

-PSY 225 General Psychology 3
+PSY 101 General Psychology 3.0

 SPE 121 Speech Communication or

-SPE 123 Public Communication ı3
+SPE 123 Public Communication on3.0

-PEH 262 American Red Cross First A id
+PEH 262 American Red Cross First Aid

-or Adult/Infant CPR Certification on
+or Adult/Infant CPR Certificat ion

-card 3
+card 3.0

 Nine credits at Alpena Community College in two social science disciplines or take Mid Michigan Community College course SSC 200 The Social Sciences and Contemporary America.
-(See page 60 for ACC social science group.)
-(Not required for acceptance into program.)
+These courses are not required for acceptance into the MMCC radiography program but it is recommended that students consult with the ACC radiography academic advisor to determine social science course options.

 Nine credits at ACC in humanities, with at least three credits at the 200 level or six credits at ACC in humanities AND three credits in fine arts, one of which is a 200-level course or take Mid Michigan Community College course HUM 200 Modernity and Culture.
-(See page 60 for ACC humanities/fine arts group.)
-(Not required for acceptance into program.)
+These courses are not required for acceptance into the MMCC radiography program but it is recommended that students consult with the ACC radiography academic advisor to determine humanities/fine arts course options.

 Science courses must have been completed within five years of the date the student formally begins the program.
 All courses must have a grade of "C" or better to transfer except BIO 201 and 203 (Anatomy and Physiology), which must have a grade of B- or better to transfer.
-Cumulative GPA for prerequisite courses must be 2.5 or above, and these courses may only be repeated one time except under special circumstances - special permission required.
+Cumulative GPA for prerequisite courses must be 2.5 or above, and these courses may only be repeated one time except under special circumstances.